 Draw a flower with a red center, a middle ring of yellow petals, and an outer ring of green petals.
 Place this in the center of the table where everyone can read it.
 During a scene, tap a petal to indicate if you want the other players to push harder (green), maintain the current intensity (yellow), or de-escalate the scene (red).
 Sometimes this is also referred to as a Consent Flower.

 The Support Flower was designed by Tayler Stokes and is based on the tool Support Signals by Jay Sylvano.
-More information can be found at https://theactapart.com/support-flower.
+For more information, see The Support Flower.

 Draw an “X” on a card and place it on the table where everyone can reach it.
 Anyone can tap or hold up the X-Card mid-game, and the group will edit out any of the scene’s content.

 Alternatively, players may make an “X” shape with their fingers and arms.
 Players in live-action games may also use this method.